fortunesecret/ez-mongo/README.md

 # EZMongo

 ## Still in Development — Not Yet Published!

 EZMongo is a lightweight, easy-to-use JavaScript library for quickly setting up MongoDB clients.
 It simplifies MongoDB connections, schema handling, and CRUD operations with built-in middleware and event handling, making it easier to interact with MongoDB databases.

 ## Features

 - MongoDB Connection Management: Easy setup for MongoDB connections with automatic connection checks.
--Schema Creation & Model Management: Define schemas and models with Mongoose.
+- Schema Creation & Model Management: Define schemas and models with Mongoose.
--CRUD Operations: Simplified create, read, update, and delete operations.
+- CRUD Operations: Simplified create, read, update, and delete operations.
--Middleware Support: Attach middleware to any CRUD operation (before and after).
+- Middleware Support: Attach middleware to any CRUD operation (before and after).
--Event-Driven Document Changes: Leverages EventEmitter for real-time events when documents are created, updated, or deleted.
+- Event-Driven Document Changes: Leverages EventEmitter for real-time events when documents are created, updated, or deleted.
--Document Cloning: Create deep copies of MongoDB documents, excluding the _id field to allow saving as new entries.
+- Document Cloning: Create deep copies of MongoDB documents, excluding the _id field to allow saving as new entries.

 ## Installation

 First, install EZMongo using npm:

 ```bash